A Day in Amman: Walk, Eat, Shop!

 - Continue on Rainbow Street until it ends at First Cicle and make a sharp right to return Downtown, or shorten the walk by returning via Shukri Sha’abasha Street.

 - Explore the leafy area around Paris Circle, another pretty area full of cafes and restaurants.

 - Check out the Art Galleries.
 Many are in Downtown and Rainbow Street areas.
-The Architectural Digest has some recommendations.
+The Wanderlog has some recommendations.

 - The Jordan Museum is the national Cultural Museum of Jordan.
 It’s a rather longish walk south of Downtown.

 Hard question to answer!
 After reading Foreign Office advice and travelling the country independently for a week, I can say yes, I felt completely safe.
 Walking in Downtown Amman, even after dark, felt completely fine to me.
 No cat calling, no hassle, only an occasionally friendly “Hallo” often with the offer of spices/chocolates or the usual “where are you from? and what are you doing in Jordan” small talk.
 All very friendly and respectful.

 I have heard that the Jordanian government really values tourism and that therefore any crimes towards tourists are heavily punished.
 I think there is definitely a higher rate of pickpocketing in Paris or Barcelona!
 You are likely to be charged higher prices than locals but then… if something isn’t worth the quoted price, don’t buy it.
 The only hazard is traffic and in some places, unlit streets, uneven pavements and the danger of stumbling and falling.

 Getting to Amman

 Most visitors to Jordan will arrive at the Queen Alia International Airport about 35km away.
 Madaba is much closer to the airport, so if you prefer a smaller town, consider staying there and go into Amman for a day trip.